akovanev/DataGenerator/README.md

 After that I didn't work with `DG` for almost two years.
 During this time a couple of nice tools, helping out with fake data, appeared.
 Some time ago, I was working on the other issue, where data couldn't be too random again.
 I realized, that `DG` may get its second chance and got back to updating it with new features, primarily focusing on building a more convenient setup, based on the fluent syntax.

 `DG`, at this moment, is quite far from being optimal in terms of performance as well as in code experience, test coverage or documentation.
-But if you see that there could be nice features added, feel free to create a github issue.
+But if you see that there could be nice features added, feel free to create a github issue or discussion.

 **Example**
 ```csharp